SunWukong9202/SunWukong9202/README.md

 ## Hi there i'm Santiago👋

 I am a computer science student at the Autonomous University of San Luis Potosi, and i hope to graduate by July 2025.
-I also passionated about web development, mobile development and embeded systems.
+I'm passionated about web development, mobile development and embedded systems.

 ### About me